SKKbySSK/coast_audio/README.md

 Most of `coast_audio` operation is synchronous and it may block the Flutter's main isolate.\
 So, it is recommended to use `coast_audio` in a separate isolate.

+Please see the [example](example) app implementation for more details.

 ### Can I use `coast_audio` in web?